nencydhameja/nencydhameja.github.io/_pages/research.md

 <details>
   <summary><strong>Abstract</strong></summary>

-  This project examines how the expansion of dollar stores and low-nutrition retail environments contributes to obesity and metabolic health risks.
+  This project examines how the expansion of dollar stores and low-nutrition retail environments contribute to obesity and metabolic health risks.
 Using store rollouts and quasi-experimental variation in food environments, I study how changes in access to calorie-dense, nutrient-poor options affect chronic disease outcomes.

 </details>
 ---